Comdex/zkpass/README.md

 # zkPass -- DID platform based on Mina, Zero Knowledage

-zkpass is a crypto identity dapp, it can not only be a smart contract wallet, but also even an identity authenticator.
+zkpass is a crypto identity dapp, it can not only be a wallet based on smart contract, but also even an identity authenticator.

 You can
 - register a account with a special `name`,